Kayra: God of Creation

 It has three sons: Ulgan, Mergen and Kyzaghan.

 A Tuvinian / Soyoth legend, told as follows: The giant turtle which supported the earth moved, which caused the cosmic ocean to begin flooding the earth.
 An old man who had guessed something like this would happen, built a raft.
 Boarded it with his family, and he was saved.
 When the waters receded, the raft was left on a high wooded mountain, where, it is said, it remains today.
 After the flood Kaira-Khan created everything around the world.
-Among other things, he taught people how to make Araq (some kind of liquor).
+Among other things, he taught people how to make Arak (anise drink).